Automating Computational Design with Generative AI: Declarations

 \section{Declarations}

-\paragraph{Data Availability Statement} The code for generating the training samples as as well as all validation queries will be open sourced on acceptance of the paper. \paragraph{Funding} No funding was received for conducting this study. \paragraph{Competing interests} The authors have no financial or proprietary interests in any material discussed in this article. \paragraph{Author contributions} JP: Ideation and manuscript, Writing Sec.
+\paragraph{Data Availability Statement} The code for generating the training samples as as well as all validation queries are available on \url{https://github.com/AI4SC/bim-diffusion-models}. \paragraph{Competing interests} The authors have no financial or proprietary interests in any material discussed in this article. \paragraph{Author contributions} JP: Ideation and manuscript, Writing Sec.
 1, 2.1--2.4, 4, 5.
 MB: Use Case Experiments, Writing Sec.
 2.5, 3.
 Both authors reviewed and edited all sections as well as read and approved the final manuscript.